Piinks/flutter/packages/flutter/notable_changes_instructions.md

     *   For **every unique author** who contributed this week (both new and existing), add their full name and GitHub login to the `known_authors.md` file if they are not already listed. **This is not just for first-time contributors.**
     *   Use the format: `- [Full Name](https://github.com/login)`
     *   Retrieve the correct login using `gh pr view <PR_NUMBER> --json author -q '.author.login'`.
 Do not guess.
+    *   After adding new authors, ensure the file is alphabetized and contains no duplicates.
+You can do this with the following command:
+        ```shell
+        sort -u -o known_authors.md known_authors.md
+        ```

 2.  **Final Audit and Validation (CRITICAL):**
     *   Read through the entire generated `notable_changes_YYYY-MM-DD.md` file one last time.